fadden/CiderPress2/Install.md

 as both "framework-dependent" and "self-contained" downloads.
 The former is much smaller (by ~30MB), but the latter will work without having the runtime installed.

-If you want to install the runtime, get it here: https://dotnet.microsoft.com/en-us/download .
+If you want to install the .NET runtime, get it here: https://dotnet.microsoft.com/en-us/download .
 Click on "all .NET 6.0 downloads" (or whatever version is current), then in the ".NET Runtime" section (or, for Windows, ".NET Desktop Runtime" section), download the appropriate item from the Installers column.
-(You can also download a more complete package, such as the SDK or the ASP.NET Core Runtime, but they're larger.
-The downloads in the Binaries column will give you a "dotnet" executable and libraries without an installer, which means you'll have the runtime but may not have it automatically configured in your shell path.)
+You can also download a more complete package, such as the SDK or the ASP.NET Core Runtime, but they're larger and have things you won't need if you just want to run CiderPress II.
+The downloads in the Binaries column will give you a "dotnet" executable and libraries without an installer, which means you'll have the runtime but may not have it automatically configured in your shell path.

-You can pick a download from the [Releases page](https://github.com/fadden/ciderpress2/releases), or use one of these links to download a recent release:
+You can pick a file to download from the [Releases page](https://github.com/fadden/ciderpress2/releases), or use one of these links to download a recent release:

 System      | Self-Cont'd? | Link